Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 Once you’ve closed a deal, you have established the kind of relationship with your client that won’t end even after your contract period is over.

 Always be proactive!
 Whether good news or bad, let it be known.
-If their rankings dropped significantly, tell it to your client.
+If their Search engine rankings dropped significantly, tell it to your client.
 Highlight positive outcomes by comparing past reports with current stats.

 This way, your client will see the priceless value you provide to their brand.
 It also tells them that you hold their best interests at heart.